-If you need to contemplate about life in peace, relax before your big day or simply want to be alone to gain focus, floating in a sensory deprivation chamber is now an option!
-The latest, most interesting thing to come to Manila, Saltwater Float Center just opened last August 2018 in Ortigas Center’s Sapphire Bloc.
+If you need to contemplate about life in peace, relax before your big day or simply want to be alone to gain focus, floating in a sensory deprivation tank is now an option!
+The latest, most interesting thing to come to Manila, Saltwater Float Center by Float Manila just opened last August 2018 in Ortigas Center’s Sapphire Bloc.
 With only 2 sensory deprivation pods, you basically have the entire place to yourself.
 While walk-in customers are accepted, it’s still best to reserve ahead of time.
 They open at 2 PM and close at 10 PM from Mondays through Saturdays.

 The foot-deep water is mixed with 1,000 lbs of Epsom salt, which is made of magnesium sulfate, the saltwater allows you to float effortlessly.
 Even if you try to sink, you can’t.
 Because the salt crystallizes into chunks, it’s advisable to wear the ear plugs provided.
 In case you’re wondering if the saltwater is salty, it’s NOT.
 In fact, it’s pretty bitter, so don’t even think about licking it like I did.
 In case some of the water gets into your eye, immediately use the fresh water spritzer to wash it away.

 Each float session takes 90 minutes, plus 15 minutes before and 15 minutes after for showering.
 Saltwater Float Center takes showers seriously, since the water isn’t drained but filtered only once a week.
 You can get fined up to PHP 20,000 for non-compliance.
 Saltwater Float Center’s amenities include towels, toiletries, slippers, mouthwash, lotion, powder, Vaseline, hairbrush, cotton buds, alcohol, tissue, and a plastic bag for wet stuff.
 I super loved the Dyson bladeless hair dryer!